 Keep the following tulip planting tips in mind before planting:

-- You will want to keep the tulip bulbs really dry.
+- Keep the tulip bulbs really dry.
 Keep them well ventilated as well.

-- You should plant your tulip bulbs in the fall from September to December, or they send their leaves up in time to get frozen by winter.
+- Plant your tulip bulbs in the fall from September to December, or they send their leaves up in time to get frozen by winter.
 Don’t plant too early.

 - The tulip bulbs will rot in wet soil.
 Be sure to plant the bulbs in areas that have good drainage.

 - Pick a sunny site because tulips won’t grow well in shade.

 - Protect your plants from pests as well.

 - You should plant the bulb in groups of ten if you’re putting it in your perennial border, and space them a couple of inches apart.

 Tulip Planting Tips for Soil Preparation

 It is easy to plant tulips.
 Care of the soil is important when taking care of tulips.
 First prepare the soil: